varnishcache/varnish-cache/doc/sphinx/phk/503aroundtheworld.rst

 ... and the Redpill-Linprox Data Center, where that server lived.

-... and the Norvegian ISPs that announced the prefix of that data center.
+... and the Norwegian ISPs that announced the prefix of that data center.

 In fact, they effectively dDoS'ed Norway.